-Under the interest rate swaps, we receive LIBOR-based variable interest rate payments and make fixed interest rate payments, thereby fixing the interest rate on \$95.0 million of variable-rate debt exposure.
-Payments on the interest rate swaps with notional principal amounts of \$50.0 million and \$45.0 million are due on a monthly basis at an annual fixed rate of 1.007% and 1.256%, respectively, and expire in February 2022 and March 2022, respectively.
-The interest rate swap agreements were not designated as cash flow hedges, and as a result, all changes in the fair value are recognized in "Change in fair value of interest rate swaps" in the Consolidated Statements of Operations rather than through other comprehensive income.
-At December 31, 2019 and 2018, we recorded long-term assets of \$0.8 million and \$3.8 million, respectively, in "Other assets" on our Consolidated Balance Sheets, representing the fair value of the interest rate swap agreements.
+At December 31, 2020, we had two interest rate swap agreements.
+Under the interest rate swaps, we receive one-month LIBOR-based variable interest rate payments and make fixed interest rate payments, thereby fixing the interest rate on \$50.0 million of variable rate debt exposure.
+Payments on one interest rate swap, entered into in 2016, with a notional principal amount of \$50.0 million is due on a monthly basis at an annual fixed rate of 1.007% and expires in February 2022 (Initial Swap).
+During second quarter 2020, we entered into another forward interest rate swap agreement which commences on the expiration date of the Initial Swap.
+Payments on this interest rate swap with a notional principal amount of \$50.0 million will be due on a monthly basis at an annual fixed rate of 0.39% and expires in June 2025.

+The interest rate swap agreements were not designated as cash flow hedges, and as a result, all changes in the fair value are recognized in "Change in fair value of interest rate swaps" in our Consolidated Statements of Operations rather than through other comprehensive income.
+At December 31, 2020, we recorded a long-term liability of \$0.6 million in "Other long-term liabilities" on our Consolidated Balance Sheets, representing the fair value of the interest rate swap agreements.
+At December 31, 2019, we recorded a long-term asset of \$0.8 million in "Other assets" on our Consolidated Balance Sheets, representing the fair value of the interest rate swap agreements.